siriusctrl/UniPublic/CS/week5.md

       - If **fast retransmission**
         - Same as slow start
     - Fast recovery (recommended but not required part of TCP)
+      - More like a method to quickly catch up where we up to.
       - For every duplicate ACK:
         - cwnd = cwnd + 1MSS
       - If **timeout**